 If Cerro San Cristobal isn’t high enough for you, take a visit to Gran Torre Santiago in the Costanera Center.
 The tower boasts the highest point in South America, at 300 meters high.
 A quick elevator ride takes you to the 61st floor of the building to enjoy a 360 degree view as far as the eye can see.

 Have a Piscola

-Pisco is a liquor distilled from Muscat grapes and is considered the national drink of Chile and most of us have heard (or experiences) a Pisco Sour, however another common way to enjoy the national liquor is the Piscola.
+Pisco is a liquor distilled from Muscat grapes and is considered the national drink of Chile and most of us have heard (or experienced) a Pisco Sour, however another common way to enjoy the national liquor is the Piscola.
 As the name suggests, the mix of pisco and cola (or ginger ale, depending upon the bar) is often the way locals start their night.
 While you'll definitely enjoy plenty of wine, make room for a Piscola as well!

 A short bus ride will take you from Santiago to Valparaíso, the quieter, hilly neighboring city.
 Known for it’s colorful houses & public elevators to navigate the mountain town, Valpo will give you a different experience than Santiago’s modern hustle & bustle.
 What you will experience here is plenty of unique street art, great seafood and quick access to Casablanca, one of the local wine regions.

 PRO TIP: Valparaíso is nice, but don’t bother spending more than 2 days here.

 You’ll have some of the freshest tasting seafood while in Chile, but to make sure you’re getting a full experience, we suggest visiting Mercado Central in Santiago or Puerto Viejo in Valparaíso.
 Mercado Central features several seafood restaurants with fresh caught delights brought in daily.
 Pick up a meal at Donde Augusto’s, which sits right in the center of the market.